Bon1138/wiki-brackets-shell/Building-Brackets-Shell.md

 **Linux Users Only** These setup steps (from developer dependencies to Git setup) are automated via a one-line `wget`.
 See details in the [Linux](https://github.com/adobe/brackets-shell/wiki/Building-Brackets-Shell#wiki-linux) section below.

 **Clone Path Warning** The grunt scripts used by Brackets do not work with paths that have spaces.
-Cloning into a folder with parent names containing spaces (e.g. "/users/user/document/test folder/github/brackets-shell" or "c:\users\user\documents\test folder\github\bracket-shell") may cause some commands to fail during the grunt setup process.
+Cloning into a path containing spaces (e.g. "/users/user/document/test folder/github/brackets-shell" or "c:\users\user\documents\test folder\github\bracket-shell") may cause some commands to fail during the grunt setup process.
 An issue has been filed for this (https://github.com/adobe/brackets/issues/7181).

 In the interim, clone to a path that doesn't have spaces.